 This is reflected by HKIA winning Best Airport for Transit Passengers in the 2018 SkyTrax Awards.
 General Manager Airport Service Delivery Patrick Yu says: ‘While it’s an award for HKIA, we are the biggest airline group at the airport.
 So you are talking about our airlines, and we should be proud of that.’

 Another aspect of the airport’s connectivity is its transport links, the most visible of which are the HZMB and ferries from across the Pearl River Delta.
 ‘We are aligned with the Airport Authority in supporting Hong Kong as a hub,’ says Hogg.
 ‘We launched new routes and will continue to do so to support the hub – and we will make it multi-modal with the new connectivity to the region.’

 Some of these ports also offer upstream check-in to make travel to HKIA and beyond more straightforward and contained in a single booking.
-There is also a desk at the new high-speed rail station in West Kowloon that allows travellers arriving from the GBA to do in-town check-in or transfer to the Hong Kong Airport Express.
+There is also a desk at the new high-speed rail station in West Kowloon that allows travellers arriving from the Greater Bay Area to do in-town check-in or transfer to the Hong Kong Airport Express.

 ‘These are already seamless connections for people coming in from the GBA, and we will keep looking at how we can do more and better,’ says Hwang.
 ‘From the commercial side, we are trying to have joined-up fare products for customers.’

 This includes a new initiative that gives GBA customers – depending on cabin class – a QR code with bookings that lets them board a coach or Skylimo from Zhuhai to cross the HZMB to HKIA.
 By 2021, when a new spur of the bridge is complete, passengers will be taken from check-in at Zhuhai directly to HKIA airside within 45 minutes.